jweezy24/Homework2_Template_310_2021/README.md

 Fixing the three methods is the assignment means you are done.
 This assignment will be graded on completelness, finding the bugs and fixing them means you have completed it.

-There are 5 lines which are incorrect.
+There are 6 lines which are incorrect.
-Each error is worth 10 points summing up to 50 points total for the homework assignment.

 The output should look like,